 Hospital receptions are notoriously busy places.
 At GOSH, at any given point of the day, there may be patients and their families, doctors, nurses, ambulance crews, security staff, cleaning staff, visitors… With so many people coming and going, ensuring that staff, patients and visitors are in the right place at the right time is something the hospital has to take seriously – particularly given the tender age of their patients.
 Adding AI to their existing procedures could promote efficiency, reduce admin time and provide an extra layer of assurance.

-After careful consultation, we devised an AI-based person and object recognition system – based on the first iteration of the Arm Object Detection processor – to be trialled in GOSH’s new DRIVE unit.
+After careful consultation, we devised an AI-based person and object recognition system, to be trialled in GOSH’s new DRIVE unit.
 This would make registration of visitors quicker and easier, grant or restrict access to zones of the hospital, and track the location of key staff members – all based on the individual’s identity.
 Any data generated by the system is processed on the devices themselves, for a number of compelling reasons…

 As anyone who’s waited impatiently for a web page to load knows, sending data back and forth to the cloud can result in latency – something that’s annoying for a consumer, but which time-critical applications simply cannot permit.
 By contrast, AI at the edge brings increased responsiveness, driving the immediate insights and prompt actions that can be vital in a healthcare setting.
 But keeping data on-device can also bring cost benefits: storing and repeatedly moving data is expensive, consuming budget that can be better deployed elsewhere.
 Furthermore – and perhaps most important in this context – repeated data transmission can have implications for the security and privacy of sensitive information: the more data is moved around, the more opportunities there are for its integrity to be compromised.
 By keeping as much as possible on-device, access is restricted and risk is reduced.